wcDogg/synology/ssl-certificates.md

 5. Done
 6. Once certificate has generated, highlight and click Action > Edit
    1. Set as Default Certificate = True
+7. Highlight cert again and click Settings
+   1. Switch all services to use new cert

 Confirm DSM is available at https://site.com:6050 - URL displays HTTPS and lock.

+## STOP HERE

 ## Create SSL Certificates and Export